ashsesh/F1-Project/ReadMe.md

 ## 📈 Model Performance
 The Mean Absolute Error (MAE) is used to evaluate how well the model predicts race times.
 Lower MAE values indicate more accurate predictions.

-## 📌 Future Improvements
-- Incorporate **weather conditions** as a feature
-- Add **pit stop strategies** into the model
-- Explore **deep learning** models for improved accuracy
-- @mar_antaya on Instagram and TikTok will update with the latest predictions before every race of the 2025 F1 season

-## 📜 License
-This project is licensed under the MIT License.

 🏎️ **Start predicting F1 races like a data scientist!** 🚀